-Watching these agentic agents evolve over the past year naturally leads me to think about the future of LLMs in medicine, particularly in the field of inflammatory bowel disease.
+Watching these AI agents evolve makes me think about the future of LLMs in medicine, especially in inflammatory bowel disease.
 Two ideas stand out: tool calling and agentic architectures.
-These allow the coupling of probabilistic systems with deterministic systems, therefore allowing LLMs to call on external tools (which are deterministic) to perform specific tasks.
-This is a real game changer - it means that automating complex workflows is now possible.
+Tool calling connects probabilistic and deterministic systems, so LLMs can perform specific tasks.
+Agentic architectures allow LLMs to decide which tools to use.
+This is a real game changer - it means we can automate complex workflows.

-But before we get too far ahead of ourselves, I think the first step in any potential applications is learning to ground an LLM in up-to-date and reliable medical knowledge.
-Just a few years ago, when ChatGPT first came onto the scene, much criticism was levelled at its hallucinations and inaccuracies.
+But before that, the first step for medical applications is learning to ground an LLM in up-to-date and reliable medical knowledge.
+Just a few years ago, when ChatGPT first appeared, many criticised its hallucinations and inaccuracies.
 Fast-forward to today, and things are very different.
-I thought it’d be fun to see if we can ground an LLM like ChatGPT in robust medical knowledge - therefore leading to the launch of ChatIBD, which is really a fun, learning project to see how well this tech works.
-And although it is not by any means perfect, I think it is surprisingly good.
+I thought it’d be interesting to see if we can ground an LLM like ChatGPT in robust medical knowledge, which led to the launch of ChatIBD - a fun project to test how well this tech works in practice.
+Although it is not perfect, I think it is surprisingly good.
 It’s also a glimpse into what future clinician-AI partnerships might look like.

-If we can reliably ground LLMs in medical knowledge, we can then think about applying tool calling and agentic architectures next.
+Once LLMs are grounded in reliable medical knowledge, we can then apply tool calling and agentic architectures.

 Thought Experiment - The IBD Surveillance AI Agent

-Let’s consider a concrete example.
-Imagine an AI agent that sorts out IBD surveillance scopes.
-I think this is technically feasible today.
+Let’s take a concrete example: an AI agent that manages IBD surveillance scopes.
+This feels technically feasible today.
 Here’s how it would work:

-1. The trigger - for example, in an outpatient IBD clinic, opening the EPR of a patient triggers the workflow.
+1. The trigger - for example, in an outpatient IBD clinic, opening the EPR of a patient triggers the agent to begin.

-2. The AI agent uses the patient identifier to perform a lookup - analysing endoscopy/pathology reports and clinic letters to understand the patient context first - e.g. disease duration, extent, presence of PSC etc.
+2. The AI agent uses the patient ID to lookup endoscopy/pathology reports and clinic letters, understanding the patient context - things like disease duration, extent, presence of PSC etc.

-3. Following that, we inject the relevant/up-to-date guidelines in its reasoning chain.
+3. Next, we add the relevant/up-to-date guidelines into its reasoning chain.

 4. Using all the right context, the agent then works out the appropriate interval for the next colonoscopy.